NikkelM/Hades-II-CosmeticsAPI/README.md

 Through this library, you can easily add new cosmetic items to the Crossroads, as offered by Dora.
 You can add alternative versions of *any* existing cosmetic, both "Alt Decor" and "Extra Decor" items are supported.
-Adding entirely new cosmetics (in different locations) is *not* supported.
+Adding entirely new cosmetics (in different locations), or replacing assets that aren't already a cosmetic is *not* supported.

 The library will automatically handle grouping cosmetics so that equipping one will unequip any other already equipped cosmetic in the same group.
 You can provide names, descriptions and flavour texts for various languages, as well as customize the voicelines used when purchasing, equipping or unequipping the cosmetic.